Convex billiards on convex spheres: Preliminaries

 {\bf Convention.} A wave-front has negative curvature if it is focusing, and has positive curvature if it is dispersing.
 Let $\cB(V)=\infty$ if $p$ itself is a focusing point.

 Any (infinitesimal) wave-front of billiard trajectories on $Q$ focuses at some point forward and some point backward on $S^2$ (not necessarily in $Q$), say $p_+$ and $p_-$.
-Let $f(V)=d(p,p_{+})$ be the forward focusing distance (time) of the wavefront related to $V\in T_x M$.
-In the case $p$ itself is a focusing point, we set $f(V)=0$.
+Let $f(V)=d(\Gamma(s_0),p_{+})$ be the forward focusing distance (time) of the wavefront related to $V\in T_{x_0} M$.
+Set $f(V)=0$ when $\Gamma(s_0)$ itself is a focusing point of the wavefront of $V$.